losizm/scamper/README.md

 val req = GET("/admin/users").withAuthorization(credentials)
 ```

-In addition, there are convenience methods available for Basic authentication.
+In addition, there are methods for Basic authentication defined in the header
+classes.

 ```scala
 import scamper.ImplicitConverters.stringToUri